v2tmobile/cgstore/wp-content/plugins/redux-framework/readme.txt

 1. This is the demo mode of Redux Framework.
 Activate it and you will find a fully-functional admin panel that you can play with.
 On the Plugins page, beneath the description and an activated Redux Framework, you will find a Demo Mode link.
 Click that link to activate or deactivate the sample-config file Redux ships with.
 Don't take our word for it, check out our online demo and try Redux without installing a thing! [**http://demo.reduxframework.com/wp-admin/**](http://demo.reduxframework.com/wp-admin/)

 == Changelog ==
+## 3.6.5
+* Modified: #3321 - Font subset in typography not rendering on IE and Edge (Seriously?
+People still use those?)
+* Fixed:    #3293 - Required not liking/hiding fields with switch default of 'false'.
+* Fixed:    Remove leftover var_dump from the core.
+* Fixed:    Tracking and newsletter popups were failing due to broken javascript.
+* Fixed:    #3291: Required with parent as an array not checking properly.
+Someone took out my object check!! - kp
+* Modified: Date field calander now renders on .redux-container div.
+* Updated:  googlegonts.php file.
+* Modified: = and != required statements now use typesafe comparisons.
+* Fixed:    link_color field now properly displays all color fields.
+* Added:    link_color field now included 'focus' color block.
+* Modified: Re-styled link_color field to be more inline with other fields of it's type, that is, it looks better.
+* Added:    'title' attribute to image_select field, since 'alt' was no longer working to display hover tooltip.
+* Fixed:    Default data not saving correctly in sorter field.

+## 3.6.4
+* Modified: Changed gitignore file to exclude sublime text files.
+* Fixed:    #2966 - Translation bug.
+Identified and fixed by @iiandrade.
+Thanks!
+* Modified: Generated all CSS map files to get rid of Chrome warnings.
+* Added:    Required for the Advanced Customizer thanks to @britner!
+* Modified: Various customizer fixes and changes to match new styles.
+* Modified: Customizer only code in Redux.js, moved to the customizer.js file.
+* Modified: Isolated Redux CSS to be nested and not affect other products or WP UI.
+* Added:    #3222 - HUGE update by @enchiridion to allow for advanced and complicated permissions.
+WTG!
+* Added:    New hooks for how Extension APIs are called.
+Much cleaner.
+* Fixed:    #3214 - Typography color field not triggering compiler hook.
+* Fixed:    #3201 - Index error when using compiler argument with spinner field.
+* Updated:  #3189 - PHP7 compatibility for preg_replace validation.
+* Fixed:    #3186 - Multi text field not removing single field when clicking "Remove".
+* Fixed:    #3180, #2641 - Button set multi mode saving incorrectly.
+Please check your code for a possible backward compatibility issue when using this mode.
+The foreach() function with an empty() check must now be used, versus individual array keys as only selected options are saved to the database.

+## 3.6.3
+* Modified: Change customizer hover styles to match WP 4.7.
+* Modified: #3169 - print_r of wpdb queries in dev_mode removed.
+* Fixed: #3159 - Support for SVG in gallery media selection.
+* Fixed: #3158 - PHP warning for _validate_values function when extensions installed on PHP7.

 ## 3.6.2
 * Fixed:   #3105 - link_color output failing due to PHP error.